claire123c/claire123c/README.md

 <h1>Hello World &nbsp; :earth_americas:</h1>

 - :bridge_at_night: &nbsp; My name is **Claire** and I'm a Full Stack Software Engineer in the Bay Area
-- :fire: &nbsp; I'm passionate about engineering and enjoy tackling new challenges that solve problems for people
-- 🌱 &nbsp; I’m currently learning **TypeScript**
 - 💬 &nbsp; Ask me about career transitions!
 I'm a bootcamp grad from Hack Reactor!
 <h3> 📫  &nbsp; How to reach me: </h3>
   <p>